Sprinklers & Lawn Care May 4, 2026

 Turf recovery after compression, not just before photos

 Raise mowing height before the busy week so you are not scalping stressed grass.
-Core aeration is usually a fall or spring project, but honest water on compacted strips matters more the week after guests leave than the morning of pictures.
+Core aeration is usually a fall or spring project, but steady water on compacted strips matters more the week after guests leave than the morning of pictures.

 If you are on a lawn care program, tell the team which paths wore thin so feeding and weed control align with where roots can actually drink.
-Overseeding worn chords in May without a plan for summer water often wastes seed; read overseed timing before you spread bagged mix on a Friday.
+Overseeding worn paths in May without a plan for summer water often wastes seed; read overseed timing before you spread bagged mix on a Friday.

 Beds and edges in the background of every photo